AnthonyLloyd/Causal/README.md

 .NET Core 3.0 is required to run this code.

-To run the example Fasta profiling run:
+To run the example Fasta profiling:

 dotnet run -p ./run/run.csproj -c Release